-XVI.
-Forming a Thesis Committee

-Begin by discussing with your thesis advisor faculty who may be helpful in serving on the committee.
+Forming a Thesis Committee: Begin by discussing with your thesis advisor faculty who may be helpful in serving on the committee.
 DO NOT ask potential members to serve without consulting your advisor.
 The sample email in Appendix A may give you some ideas on how to approach a possible committee member.

 Your thesis committee must be comprised of a minimum of three UMaine faculty members (full-time or part-time), including the thesis advisor; the committee may include a maximum of five total members.
 The number of committee members and their expertise will be determined by the advisor and student.
-The committee may include one Honors representative.
-Many committees do not; in these cases, the Honors College assigns a representative to the student.
+The committee must include one Honors College representative; that representative may also serve as the advisor.
 The committee may include 1 external member; the external member may not serve as the thesis advisor.
 The external member would constitute a fourth member of the committee.
 If the thesis is a capstone for double majors, the committee may need to have advisors or members from both disciplines.
 Please consult with the chairs/directors of your departments to make this determination.
 These members suggest research sources, provide guidance, may help with specific research or analytical tasks, offer different perspectives, or serve as additional readers for your thesis.
 Clarification of roles and expectations of each of your committee members should be done at your first committee meeting.
 The committee determines the level of honors you will receive at the defense.

 At least one week in advance of your committee meeting, you are required to send a written thesis proposal to all members of your committee.
-Guidelines from this proposal are available at honors.umaine.edu/resource/committee-meeting-proposal-guidelines/.
+Guidelines from this proposal are available at honors.umaine.edu/current-students/academics/thesis/forms/#proposal.

-Holding a Committee Meeting: A committee meeting is required by week 8 in your HON 498 semester (see the linked due dates or the table in sections IV and XI).
+Holding a Committee Meeting: A committee meeting is required by week 8 in your HON 498 semester.
 Allot one hour for this meeting and keep in mind the following objectives:

 - Bring committee members up to speed on project goals and developments by giving a short presentation on your thesis proposal (sent at least one week in advance to all committee members) - BE PREPARED!
 This is your committee's first impression of your project and you as a thesis scholar. - Collect feedback on your project from the committee as a whole and debrief with your advisor. - Set expectations for yourself and your committee members.
-Some committee members bring specific skills to the project and you will want to discuss how best to work with them, while other members will only want to read the finished product before the defense. - Discuss a timeline for the project, including anticipated date of defense. - Confirm that all committee members agree to serve on the committee, and submit Thesis Form 3 (Confirmation of Committee Meeting).
+Some committee members bring specific skills to the project and you will want to discuss how best to work with them, while other members will only want to read the finished product before the defense. - Discuss a timeline for the project, including anticipated date of defense. - Confirm that all committee members agree to serving on the committee, and have the thesis advisor submit Thesis Form 2.
+Please note: the thesis advisor's submission of Form 2 informs the Honors College of the thesis committee's collective decision, and obviates the need to gather individual committee member signatures.

 You are responsible for arranging the committee meeting and the meeting space (in person or virtual).
 Honors students must hold Honors thesis defenses following the latest University of Maine health and safety guidelines.
-Traditionally, the thesis defense is an in-person event.

-However students may hold either remote or in-person Honors thesis defenses per unanimous agreement of the thesis committee.
+Traditionally, the thesis defense is an in-person event, however students may hold either remote or in-person Honors thesis defenses per unanimous agreement of the thesis committee.